jschreuder/SpotDesk/README.rst

 * JSON REST API backend
 * Angular Material frontend
-* E-mails from mailbox automatically turned into tickets
+* E-mails from mailbox automatically turned into tickets or updates to existing tickets
 * Ticket listing by status-type (open, paused or closed)
 * Ticket viewing adding notes (private) and updates (visible to client) to them
 * Tickets are categorized by department, and may be moved between them
 * Clients receive updates to their ticket by e-mail
 * User management: creating, deleting and changing their department assignments
+* Department management: creating, updating and deleting
 * **More to come...**